lizoron/Torque-Blueprint-Marketplace/terraform-modules/eks-cluster/README.md

 3. Edit terraform.tfvars file and fill in all inputs in the blank form `<>`.
 4. Execute `terraform init` to download all modules.
 5. Execute `terraform apply` to start the cloud resources creation process.
-6. Terraform will ask you for some inputs:
-   - Which AWS region do you want the EKS cluster be in? (e.g: eu-west-1).
-You can type any of [AWS available regions list](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
-   - A name for your new cluster.
-7. Terraform will ask you `Do you want to perform these actions?` type `yes`.
+6. Terraform will ask you `Do you want to perform these actions?` type `yes`.